Charmed Spark K8s

 - Azure DataLake v2 Storage

-In the following, we provide guidance on how to set up different object storages and how to configure them to make sure that it seamlessly integrates with Charmed Spark.
+In the following, we provide guidance on how to set up different object storages and how to configure them to make sure that they seamlessly integrate with Charmed Apache Spark.

-In fact, to store Spark logs on a dedicated directories, you need to create the appropriate folder (that is named spark-events
+In fact, to store Apache Spark logs on dedicated directories, you need to create the appropriate folder (that is named spark-events

 ) in the storage backend.